KristinaTalalaievska/visualization/02_activities/assignments/assignment_4.md

 Tableau Public
 > Who is your intended audience?
 Intended Audience:
-- General Public: Inform about vaccination rates.
+- General Public: Knowing about vaccination rates.
 - Health Officials and governmental authorities: Insights for public health decisions.
 - Health Researchers: Analyze vaccination trends.
 - Policymakers, Healthcare professionals

 > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
+- Substantive: By including  relevant vaccination data by age.
+- Perceptual:  By using clear labeling and color schemes for easy interpretation.
+- Aesthetic: By chosing  a clean layout to avoid clutter.

+>  How did you ensure that your data visualizations are reproducible?
+If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?

+The data and steps that  the visualization was created can be easy access by using the Tableau workbook

 > How did you ensure that your data visualization is accessible?

+Accessibility - using a clear colorful palette that is easy to read, using clear labels.

 > Who are the individuals and communities who might be impacted by your visualization?

+General Public, and as a separate categories  health officials, policy makers, researchers, who can take official desicions and provide awareness campaings.

+> How did you choose which features of your chosen dataset to include or exclude from your visualization?

+I focused on key metrics like "Percent Fully Vaccinated" and "Age Group" to highlight vaccination coverage across different demographics.
+Features like "PHU name" and "Date" were excluded to simplify the visualization and avoid clutter.
+This decision ensures the message is clear and targeted, showing the overall vaccination progress by age groups without unnecessary details.

 > What ‘underwater labour’ contributed to your final data visualization product?

+Data Cleaning and Preparation: Ensuring data accuracy, handling missing values, and formatting the dataset for Tableau.
+Understanding the dataset: Analyze dataset and including field definitions and relevant context.
+Iteration: Testing multiple visualizations to find the most effective representation.
+Technical Troubleshooting: Resolving software issues, optimizing performance, and ensuring compatibility.
+Aesthetic considerations -  choosing appropriate color palettes, titles, and labels for clarity and readability.
+Documentation: Creating detailed notes to ensure reproducibility and transparency.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**